Cuibaby/MFIALane/README.md

 # MFIALane
 PyTorch implementation of the paper "[MFIALane: Multi-scale Feature Information Aggregator Network for Lane Detection]".
+Good news! ! !
+Our paper was accepted by IEEE Transactions on Intelligent Transportation Systems.

 ## VIL-100 demo